tableau/connector-plugin-sdk/samples/Readme.md

-To help our partners get a head start on their connectors, we have provided several samples covering different types of connectors.
+To help get a head start on their connectors, we have provided several samples covering different types of connectors.
 These connectors are meant only as examples, and are provided as-is.

 There are three types of samples:
 - Components are examples of a single piece of a connector.
 We have component samples for dialects, scripts, and more.